SaWuJa/Git_GitHub/Creating_GitHub_Account_and_Setting_Up_Environment.md

 ### Setting Up Python Environment Variables
 To ensure that Python and its package manager, pip, work seamlessly, I verified that Python was added to the system's PATH environment variable.
 This allowed me to execute Python commands from any directory in the terminal.
 The PATH environment variable includes a list of directories that the system searches for executable files.

-### Installing Additional Runtimes or Compilers
-Depending on the nature of the project, additional runtimes or compilers might be necessary.
-For instance, if working